 Laravel or WordPress for an eCommerce store?

-Both systems have given birth to thousands of online stores, because of the large number of plugins that make launching an online store a pleasant experience, rather than a very long and complex task.
+Both systems have given birth to thousands of online stores, because of the large number of plugins (more than 55000 plugins available) that make launching an online store a pleasant experience, rather than a very long and complex task.

 Automattic, the company behind WordPress, acquired its most popular e-commerce plugin – Woocommerce – back in 2015.
 Since then, it’s made it an integral part of WordPress, making it simple to launch an online store in just minutes.
 It comes with support for products, themes, offers, built-in payment getaways, reports, and other things.